Analyze trends

 Average run 6 |

-Using exactly the same data, the two comparison methods yield different results.
-Only a slight improvement with the Compare to Baseline method (-0.49%), while a more significant improvement with the Compare to Previous method (-50.04%).
+Using the same data, the two comparison methods yield different results.
+The Compare to Baseline method shows a slight improvement (-0.49%), while the Compare to Previous method shows a more significant improvement (-50.04%).

 Add a new trend